TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 4/1 Thessalonians 4.10.md

 ---

-for indeed ye do it toward all the brethren that are in all Macedonia.
-But we exhort you, brethren, that ye abound more and more;
+for indeed you do it toward all the brothers who are in all Macedonia.
+But we exhort you, brothers, that you abound more and more;